 - Mushrooms: With so many mushrooms to choose from, you can add as many or as few to your recipe as you like.
 Combine a few varieties to really give your stroganoff some flavor.

-- Garlic: I really encourage you to take the few extra seconds to use fresh garlic in all of your cooking recipes.
+- Garlic: I really encourage you to take a few extra seconds to use fresh garlic in all of your cooking recipes.
 Leave the jarred minced garlic at the store, and crush and chop your own garlic.
 As soon as you put the garlic in the pan, you will smell the difference, which will add to the flavor when the dish is ready to serve.

 - Cornstarch: Cornstarch is an ingredient that comes in handy if you want your sauce a little thicker.

-- Sour cream: Full fat sour cream is what we used, but feel free to substitute a lower fat sour cream if you choose.
-However, some picky eaters will be able to tell the difference if you use a lower fat sour cream!
+- Sour cream: Full-fat sour cream is what we used, but feel free to substitute a lower-fat sour cream if you choose.
+However, some picky eaters will be able to tell the difference if you use a lower-fat sour cream!
 Trust me on this one!

 - Egg noodles: In the United States, Beef Stroganoff is usually served over egg noodles.
 However, I love it over rice, and some even serve it over mashed potatoes!
 That is what comfort food is all about right there!

 Remember, the cut of meat is important.
 No one wants to eat chewy steak, so choose wisely on the cut of meat.
 Start by cutting the room-temperature steak into cubes, cutting against the grain if possible.
 Season the cubes with the salt and pepper and cook them in the olive oil over medium-high heat.
 I recommend using a heavy skillet for this.
 Brown the steak on all sides, and don’t overcook it, 2-3 minutes is all the time you need for this.
 Remove the cubed steak from the pan and set it aside.